ttencate/apodwp/README.md

 ------------

 See the `[tool.poetry.dependencies]` section in `pyproject.toml`.
+If you have `poetry` installed (recommended!), simply run:

+    poetry install --no-root

-If you have `poetry` installed (recommended!), you can use `poetry run apodwp` to run `apodwp.py` inside a virtualenv with just the right dependencies.
+This creates a virtualenv with just the right dependencies.
+To run the script inside that virtualenv, use:

+    poetry run apodwp.py

 Usage
 -----